-Recent changes to environmental regulations may materially adversely affect us.
-As indicated under "Risk Factors" in this AIF and within the Risk Management section of the Annual MD&A, many of our activities and properties are subject to environmental requirements, as well as changes in our liabilities under these requirements, which may have a material adverse effect upon our consolidated financial results.
+Recent or future changes to environmental laws or regulations may materially adversely affect us.
+As indicated under "Risk Factors" in this AIF and within the "Governance and Risk Management" section of the Annual MD&A, many of our activities and properties are subject to environmental requirements, as well as changes in our liabilities and obligations under these requirements, which may have a material adverse effect upon our consolidated financial results, operations or performance.